Michael Carey (hurler): Senior

 Carey joined the Kilkenny senior team prior to the start of the 2019 National League.
 He made his first appearance for the team on 17 February when he came on as a half-time substitute for Enda Morrissey in a 2–18 to 0–15 defeat by Limerick.

 Personal life

 Carey's father, D. J. Carey, is a five-time All-Ireland medal winner with Kilkenny.
+DJ Carey was jailed for 5 1/2 years in November 2025.